Back to Garden for Nutrition Index

 Triticale (Triticale hexaploide Lart.):

 (Point of origin: hybrid) Advantages: Cold and wet tolerant.
-Good as chicken feed.
+Good as poultry feed.
 Disadvantage: Flavor depends on variety.
 Requires variety best for each region.
-Information: Purdue Wikipedia
+Information: Purdue - Triticale

 Flax (Linum usitatissimum):

 (Point of origin: Eurasia) Nutrition: Very high in ALA oil.
 Ok for humans, but difficult to digest.
 Best fed to animals since they are more efficient at converting ALA to EPA and DHA.
 Feed only small amounts as it imparts a bad flavor when used in large amounts.
 Properties: Cool weather crop.
 Only harvest when fully mature or it will still contain cyanide.
 At maturity, cyanide moves into the roots.
-Planting: Broadcast thick and harrow or rake.
+Extremely dependent on mycorrhizae.
+Very fibrous roots that decompose slowly.
+Cover crop: Excellent as a cover crop if planted very early in the spring.
+Plant 4-5 weeks before average last freeze, depending on variety and temperature.
+Better than many other cover crops because it allows sunlight penetration so soils can still warm up.
+Prevents weed growth with a dense root mat.
+If planted thick enough, weed suppression can last 4-6 months.
+Mow strips before planting.
+Encourages the beneficial Streptomyces lydicus which is a saprophytic Actinomycete.
+Never plant as a cover crop except in the very early spring since this is the only time it can compete with weeds.
+Planting: Broadcast thick and disc harrow or rake.
+Plant no more than 1.5 inches apart in all directions.
 Plant in early spring before weeds can sprout.
 Thick shallow roots will choke out weeds.
-Source: Bountiful Gardens, Territorial
+Information: North Dakota State - flax Canada Flax Council Flax root Noble research Flax properties Flax Council - feed whole flax for increase omega 3 Springer - photosensitivity Planting: Iowa State Guidelines JSTOR - germinates at 8 C UVM - 4-5 weeks before last frost Albert Lea - plant at least 20 days before last frost Angelfire - Plant at least 20 days before last frost Source: Territorial

 Spelt (Triticum aestivum var. spelta):

 (Point of origin: Europe) Advantages: Cold and wet tolerant.
-Good as chicken feed.
+Good as poultry feed.
 Disadvantage: Difficult to process.
-Information: Purdue Wikipedia
+Information: Purdue - spelt

 Hulless oats (Avena sativa):